 - (p) The Council Family structure is subject to continual review to ensure it remains fit for purpose, delivers best value and takes account of new and emerging matters and requirements, including legislative changes.
 In recent years, the Council Family Review programme has implemented structural changes and this continued in 2022/23.
-During the year, a comprehensive review of Glasgow Life was concluded and reported to the City Administration Committee on 26 January 2023. - (q) The ALEO Governance Framework operates at political, strategic and operational levels to govern and oversee the relationship between the Council and its subsidiaries and relevant associates.
+During the year, a comprehensive review of Glasgow Life was concluded and reported to the City Administration Committee on 26 January 2023.
+The latest update on the Council Family Review was presented to the Operational Performance and Delivery Scrutiny Committee on 7 February 2024. - (q) The ALEO Governance Framework operates at political, strategic and operational levels to govern and oversee the relationship between the Council and its subsidiaries and relevant associates.
 These arrangements continued to apply throughout 2022/23.
-The Council Family Review programme has identified some potential enhancements to the ALEO Governance Framework and these were reported to OPDSC on 31 May 2023. - (r) The Council regularly publishes information about itself and the services it provides and makes the information available in a wide variety of forms and formats.
+The Council Family Review programme has identified some potential enhancements to the ALEO Governance Framework and these were reported to OPDSC on 31 May 2023, with a further update to the 7 February 2024 meeting. - (r) The Council regularly publishes information about itself and the services it provides and makes the information available in a wide variety of forms and formats.
 The Council engages with stakeholders, including citizens, in a number of ways, including the annual Household Survey of over 1,000 citizens to establish views on matters ranging from service delivery to the development of strategy.
 Results of the 2022 Glasgow Household Survey were reported to OPDSC on 21 September 2022.
-A dedicated web page provides a Consultation Hub to co-ordinate consultation with residents and businesses. - In May 2018, the Council produced its first City Charter, an informal agreement between the Council and citizens that lists shared commitments, aims and standards.
+A dedicated web page provides a Consultation Hub to co-ordinate consultation with residents and businesses. - (s) In May 2018, the Council produced its first City Charter, an informal agreement between the Council and citizens that lists shared commitments, aims and standards.
 Created and developed through consultation with citizens, it sets out citizens' vision for Glasgow, how the Council and citizens can work together and play their part in improving the city and respective roles, responsibilities and rights.
 The principles of the Charter underpin the Strategic Plan as well as major programmes across the Council Family, including People Make Glasgow Communities and People Make Glasgow Greener, and will continue to shape how the Council engages with citizens and re-designs services.